chillerobscuro/air-stream/README.md

 ## Quick PurpleAir

-Define your sensor number and other options in `params.yaml`

 To run script and see current PM2.5 AQI and Temperature:

 `bash run.sh`

-Optional configs:

-- To run continuously and print to console:
+To run continuously and print to console:

 `bash run.sh repeat`

-- To text alerts when AQI threshold is surpassed:
+To text alerts when AQI threshold is surpassed:

 `bash run.sh repeat text`

+Define your sensor number, air quality thresholds, and other options in `params.yaml`